Search for celebrities on Ancestry.com!MESSENGER

 He didn't finish college, but did become a master brick mason, following in his father and grandfather's footsteps.

 During World War II, he worked at a war plant, where he met Agnes Pauline "Pat" Ebhardt.
-The two were married in 1949 and began their married life in Brooklyn.
+The two were marriage in 1949 and began their marriage life in Brooklyn.
 Charlie had an inquiring mind and was a voracious reader of nonfiction.
 His intellectual searching for answers to the problems of humankind led him to convert to Roman Catholicism.
 He and Pat were part of the Catholic Worker movement, spearheaded by the late Dorothy Day.

 In 1966, he moved his family west to Davis.
 Here he worked for the university in the physical plant and grounds departments, retiring in 1984.
 In his spare time, he built fireplaces, tiled bathrooms and fixed cracks in tile and masonry all over town.
 He and Pat found their niche in the peace movement, ecumenical movement, the Newman Center and the Davis Democratic Club.